 10 Most Popular Christmas Trees

-9. Scotch Pine – While you’ll need thick gloves while decorating due to its sharp needles, the needles themselves don’t fall too easily even when dry.
-It also smells good for a long time.
+9. Scotch Pine – While you’ll need thick gloves while decorating a fresh tree due to its sharp needles and the fresh pine scent lasts for a long time.
 However, an artificial replica of the Scotch Pine will last the entire season.

-8. Douglas Fir – A beautiful Christmas tree with soft, long-lasting needles, it features a natural cone shape, making shearing easy.
+8. Douglas Fir – The Douglas Fir is a beautiful Christmas tree with soft, long-lasting needles, it features a natural cone shape, making shearing easy.
 It’s also available on every tree lot in the country and smells great.

 7. Eastern White Pine – The branches are used in wreaths and garlands.
 However, this flexibility might not allow ornaments, especially heavy décor.
 If you’re looking for a tree with lush foliage, the Eastern White Pine is for you.